 The benefits of a diverse workplace

 Diversity.
 Inclusion.
 These buzzwords are a hot topic today.
 But what do they mean?
-And why are they important in the workplace?
+And what is the importance of diversity in the workplace?

 Let’s find out.